 Is c2c hard?

-My honest opinion is that no, c2c crochet isn’t hard to do.
+My honest opinion is that no, learning how to corner to corner crochet is not hard.

 What is hard perhaps is to not only get the concept of the increasing and decreasing but to also read the chart or written pattern, change colours and keep track of where you are!